particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 If your PoE adapter has the 4-pin power jack is next to the 40-pin expansion header, you have the wrong adapter and it will not fit on the Muon.

+Note that not all PoE HATs for the Raspberry Pi 5 will fit, as some have components on the bottom the HAT that hit components on the Muon or the M-SoM.
+This [Waveshare](https://www.waveshare.com/product/raspberry-pi/hats/interface-power/poe-hat-g.htm) PoE HAT does **not** fit.

 #### LiPo battery connector